 KorrAI Technologies – Rahul Anand, Jeff Burke – Halifax – korrai.com

-AI software for precision mapping in the natural resources and environmental sectors.
+AI software for precision mapping in the natural resource and environmental sectors

 “When we launched a call for submissions for several of our programs last month, we braced ourselves a little, wondering what the impact of COVID-19 would be on our start-ups,” said Innovacorp president and CEO Malcolm Fraser.
 “Nova Scotia companies once again demonstrated their resilience and quality.
 Congratulations to the top five selected for this cohort.”